Workshopshed/PiPico/README.md

 ## Clock
 Some examples of changing the clock speed of the Pico by swapping it to use one of the other clocks or to run at a lower speed.
 Note that not all frequencies are available for set_sys_clock_khz.
 There is a script vcocalc.py which can be used to work out what are valid combinations, copy attached here as it doesn't seem located in the SDK.

+## LowPower
+The low power example is based on https://github.com/raspberrypi/pico-extras and https://ghubcoder.github.io/posts/awaking-the-pico/